particle-iot/docs/src/content/reference/webhooks.md

 The 3 main parts of the webhook are: which events from which devices trigger it, which service it targets and what data format to use.

 An event will trigger a webhook if:
-- The event is private
 - The event name starts with the webhook `eventName`.
-- The device that published the event matches the webhook `deviceID` or all devices if `deviceID` is omitted.
+- The device that published the event matches the webhook `deviceID` or all devices you own if `deviceID` is omitted.

-_Note: events can be published publicly or privately from the firmware.
-Webhooks only trigger on private events published by your devices._
+Note: events can be published publicly or privately from the firmware.
+Webhooks can trigger on either type of event as long as it is published by one of your devices.

 ## Webhook properties